YesperP/dnb-ad-utils/README.md

 You may change this entry as you please (for instance, if the default port is already in use).
 GProxy will pull the latest hostname and port as in the config.

-#### GProxy through a proxy (very advanced)
+#### GProxy through a proxy (experimental)
-If you are on a network not permitting SSH access or want to mask your traffic (for instance using a tool like STunnel), you may also want to change where GProxy connects to the server.
+If you are on a network not permitting SSH access or want to mask your traffic (for instance using a tool like STunnel), you may also want to change where GProxy connects.
 GProxy will connect to 'gitproxy.ccoe.cloud:443'.
 But since OpenSSH is used, you may create an entry in your ssh config which overrides this.

     Host gitproxy.ccoe.cloud